melodies08/SkillHorizon_Internship/Assignment_02/readme.md

 ***

 ### 🔗 8.
-URLs & Leak Data in JS Files
+URLs & Leak Data in JS Files (Updated)

 The website's endpoints were collected and analyzed to identify technologies and potential information leaks.

 * **URL Collection:** A comprehensive list of URLs was collected, revealing the site's structure, various mission pages, forum links, and an official **Tor onion service**.
-* **JS File Analysis:** The site uses only **one primary JavaScript file**: `https://data.htscdn.org/js/jquery-1.8.1.min.js`.
-A scan for hardcoded secrets (API keys, credentials) in this file would be the next step.
-No secrets were identified from a simple review, but the file's age is a concern.
+* **JS File Analysis:** The site uses only one primary JavaScript file: `https://data.htscdn.org/js/jquery-1.8.1.min.js`.
+This file was scanned with the `jsleak` tool to find any hardcoded secrets (API keys, credentials). **The scan found no secrets**.
+The tool's output only showed some content-type strings as links, which is not a vulnerability.

 ***